 Cloud amount: The amount of sky estimated to be covered by a specified cloud type (partial cloud amount), or by all cloud types (total cloud amount).
-In either case, the estimate is made to the nearest okta (eighth) and is reported on a scale which is essentially one of the nearest eighth, except that figures 0 and 8 on the scale signify a completely clear and cloudy sky, respectively, with consequent adjustment to other figures near either end of the scale. the adjacent 1 and 7 okta intervals (see 15.1.4.1).
+In either case, the estimate is made to the nearest okta (eighth) and is reported on a scale which is essentially one of the nearest eighth, except that figures 0 and 8 on the scale signify a completely clear and cloudy sky, respectively, with consequent adjustment to the adjacent 1 and 7 okta intervals (see 15.1.4.1).

-Cloud base: The lowest zone in which the obscuration corresponding to a change from clear air or haze to water droplets or ice crystals causes a significant changechanges in the profileprofiles of the backscatter and extinction coefficients.
+Cloud base: The lowest zone in which the obscuration corresponding to a change from clear air or haze to water droplets or ice crystals causes significant changes in the profiles of the backscatter and extinction coefficients.
 In the air below the cloud, the particles causing obscuration show some spectral selectivity, while in the cloud itself, there is virtually no selectivity; the difference is due to the different droplet sizes involved.
 The height of the cloud base is defined as the height above ground level.
 For an aeronautical meteorological station, the ground (surface) level is defined as the official aerodrome elevation.